ICTU/Kwaliteitsaanpak/readme.md

   - cover.md - cover material (front page, change history)
   - cover.css - styling
   - cover.json - document configuration
+- Shared material such as headers, footers, and stylesheets are in the ./DocumentDefinitions/Shared folder
 - The script instructions for building a new Document Definition have to be added to ./create-docs.sh

 ## Generating the documentation (pdf and xlsx)

 - Clone this repository
 - Run "docker-compose up"
-  - The document patch version is updated (in packages.json and Content/Versie.md)
+  - The document patch version is updated (in package.json and Content/Versie.md)
   - The pdf versions of the documents are created in the root folder
   - An Excel spreadsheet with a self-assessment checklist is created in the root folder